LavaSlider/DSSparseArray/DSSparseArray.md

 #### Return value
 The object located at *index* which, since this is a sparse array, could be nil.
 #### Discussion
-This is a synonym for `objectAtIndex:`.
+This is a synonym for [objectAtIndex:](#objectatindex).
 Any value of index is permissible from 0 to NSNotFound - 1 but will return **nil** for any entry that has not been set.
 #### Availability
 #### See Also
 [- obcjectAtIndex](#obcjectatindex)